-Nick Wright Predictably Rips Tom Brady, Says Lamar Jackson Is Better
+NESN

 The sports media talking heads were on cloud nine Monday morning.

 Aside from Skip Bayless and Colin Cowherd, pretty much everyone involved in morning sports talk shows loves to hate on the Patriots.
-So, after New England lost to the Baltimore Ravens on Sunday night, you new some hot takes and overreactions were right around the corner.
+So, after New England lost to the Baltimore Ravens on Sunday night, you knew some hot takes and overreactions were right around the corner.

 Well, the ever nonsensical Rob Parker certainly did his part, and fellow Patriots hater Nick Wright laid into Tom Brady and the defending champs, as well.

 “Tom Brady’s the G.O.A.T.,” Wright said during Monday Morning’s “First Things First” episode.
-“But up until this point in the season, he’s been around the 11th to 13th best quarterback in football.
+“But up until this point in the season, he’s been around the 11th- to 13th-best quarterback in football.
 He’s been playing under the most advantageous circumstances any quarterback could possibly play in.
 They always have the lead, the other team is always pressing.

 ” … He has not played very well and yesterday, he was clearly one of the Patriot weak links.”